|

 This will erase the current contents of the edit box.

-prompted to save changes to the
+You will be prompted to save changes to the

 current file.